 Lipids and Familial Hypercholesterolemia (FH) This project aims to improve treatment and diagnosis options for patients with high cholesterol, including those with increased genetic susceptibility.

 Innovation for Healthcare Inequalities Programme (InHIP) – reducing the risk of cardiovascular disease.
-KSS AHSN is supporting its three local Integrated Care Systems to improve access to innovations that reduce the risk of cardiovascular disease by delivering projects aimed at the specific needs of underserved communities in each county.
+Health Innovation KSS is supporting its three local Integrated Care Systems to improve access to innovations that reduce the risk of cardiovascular disease by delivering projects aimed at the specific needs of underserved communities in each county.

 In addition to the National Programme work, we have been undertaking specific projects in the Kent, Surrey and Sussex areas, to tackle local issues around cardiovascular disease (CVD), and pilot a national programme looking at the data around CVD.